 When you’re ready to make an offer and purchase your home, expect some negotiations until you reach a final price the seller is willing to accept.
-It’s a good idea to work with a real estate professional to conduct the negotiations, be your advocate and serve as a trusted advisor.
+It’s a good idea to work with a real estate professional to conduct the negotiations and serve as a trusted advisor.
 When you extend your offer:

-- Make sure the seller knows you’re prequalified, which will make your offer more attractive.
+- Make sure the seller knows you’re qualified*, which will make your offer more attractive.